 My teaching at HKS focuses on the organizational strategies of mission-driven public and private sector organizations.
 Previously, I was a professor at New York University and at INSEAD, based in Singapore, and was recognized by Poets & Quants as part of their “40 under 40” best professors.
 Earlier in my career, I worked at the Bridgespan Group, a management consultancy serving social sector organizations.

-This page is primarily an online C.V. and is not regularly updated.
-But please feel free to get in touch (mlee [at] stern.nyu.edu).
+This page is primarily an online C.V. and not regularly updated.
+Please feel free to get in touch by email: (matthew_lee [at] hks.harvard.edu).
 Thanks for visiting.

-- Lee, M., Battilana, J. “How the zebra got its stripes: Imprinting of individuals and hybrid social ventures.”
-Accepted, Research in the Sociology of Organizations, 69: Organizational Hybridity, 139-165.
+Lee, M., Battilana, J. 2020.
+“How the zebra got its stripes: Imprinting of individuals and hybrid social ventures.”
+Research in the Sociology of Organizations, 69: Organizational Hybridity, 139-165.

 Under peer review and invited revisions

-- “Commercialization of mission-oriented organizations as a structural hybridization process.” (with Tommaso Ramus, Antonino Vaccaro, and Pietro Versari).
-Received 2nd revise & resubmit, Academy of Management Journal.
+“Commercialization of mission-oriented organizations as a structural hybridization process.” (with Tommaso Ramus, Antonino Vaccaro, and Pietro Versari).

 "Collective behavior at the base of the pyramid: Evidence from a liquidity shock in microfinance.” (with Arzi Adbi and Jasjit Singh)